phac-nml/irida/doc/user/user/dashboard/index.md

 Recent Activities
 -----------------

-The recent activities panel appears in the left panel of the dashboard:
+The recent activities panel appears on the left panel of the dashboard:

 ![Recent activities section.](images/recent-activities.png)